Home Vancouver Monthly Calendar Vancouver Pride Festival

 The Pride Run & Walk has taken place in most recent years on the Sunday of the August Long Weekend at Sunset Beach.
 In 2019, however, it happened on July 21st.
 Originally scheduled for July 19th in 2020, the event went virtual due to the pandemic.
 The 2021 event was virtual as well.

-The 2022 Run and Walk took place in person and it does so again in 2023!
-This year it happens on Sunday, July 23rd.
 The event usually begins at the Brockton Oval Fieldhouse in Stanley Park at 9:00 am.
-There is the option to do either a 5 km or a 10 km course.
-Both routes go along the seawall towards False Creek and as far as Yaletown before turning around and returning to Stanley Park.
+There is the option to do either a five-kilometre or a 10-kilometre course.
+Both routes go along the seawall towards False Creek and as far as Yaletown before turning around and returning to Stanley Park most years.

 The Pride Run & Walk is for people of all abilities.
 There are competitive runners as well as people just out for a fun time.
 Many participants dress up – often quite spectacularly and in bright colours.
 There are prizes for the best costumes.
 The event is usually entirely free to take part in, although donations are recommended.

-For more details about the event and to register check out the Pride Run & Walk website.
+For more details about the event and to register, check out the Pride Run & Walk website.

 Pride Picnic in the Park

 The Pride Picnic usually takes place on the same day as the Pride Run & Walk.
 After runners complete the run or walk, they head to the picnic along with their supporters.
-Non-running folk just head straight to the picnic.
+Non-running folks just head straight to the picnic.

 Taking place at Second Beach, the Pride Picnic started at 11:00 am in 2019.
 Anyone who wants is welcome to bring their food, non-alcoholic beverages and something to sit on.